 For example, my spiritual gifts are teaching and exhortation (encouragement).
 I am a teacher by profession (I teach middle school English) and love to write and blog the truths I am learning to teach and encourage others in their faith.
 It is how I have been individually wired to build up the body of Christ.

 You may not know your spiritual gifts and that’s ok, there are lots of online quizzes and questionnaires that can help you.
-My favorite resource is this spiritual gifts inventory.
-Download it, print it out and take a few minutes to fill it out.
-Then score it and see what your top two or three gifts are. 🙂
+My favorite resource is this spiritual gifts online survey.
+It only takes a few minutes to answer the questions and find out your spiritual gifts.

 What should I do with my spiritual gifts?